-Debt Service Reserve Subaccount Securing the 2012A through 2021B Bonds - The Outstanding 2012A through 2021B Bonds are secured by a subaccount in the Debt Service Reserve Account (the "Subaccount").
-The Subaccount is funded by cash and U.S. Treasury investments in the amount of \$170,705,220, which represents 125% of the average Annual Debt Service Requirement for the current and succeeding Fiscal Years on the Outstanding Bonds.
 The Subaccount is also funded by debt service surety bonds totaling \$190,879,187 issued by: Ambac Assurance Corporation ("Ambac") in the amount of \$84,763,631; MBIA Insurance Corporation ("MBIA") in the amount of \$59,394,551; Assured Guaranty Municipal Corp., formerly Financial Security Assurance, Inc. ("AG Muni"), in the amount of \$24,574,400; and Financial Guaranty Insurance Company ("FGIC") in the amount of \$22,146,605.
 MBIA has entered into a reinsurance agreement with National Public Finance Guarantee Corporation ("National") whereby National has reinsured all U.S. public finance transactions of MBIA.
 As a result of downgrades of these insurers, the Department was required to provide additional reserve funding.
 As a result, the Subaccount is now fully funded with cash and U.S. Treasury investments.
 See "MISCELLANEOUS - Bond Ratings" below for the current ratings of Ambac, MBIA, AG Muni, and FGIC.

-2021C Bonds Not Secured by the Debt Service Reserve Account
+2022B Bonds Not Secured by the Debt Service Reserve Account

-The Debt Service Reserve Requirement for the 2021C Bonds has been determined by the Director of the Division to be zero.
-No deposit will be made to any subaccount in the Debt Service Reserve Account from the proceeds of the 2021C Bonds.
-The 2021C Bonds will not be secured by the Debt Service Reserve Account or any subaccount therein.
+The Debt Service Reserve Requirement for the 2022B Bonds has been determined by the Director of the Division to be zero.
+No deposit will be made to any subaccount in the Debt Service Reserve Account from the proceeds of the 2022B Bonds.
+The 2022B Bonds will not be secured by the Debt Service Reserve Account or any subaccount therein.